 John Brown's Farm State Historic Site

-Spring, summer, and fall - John Brown's Farm is as close to the perfect picnic spot as you can get.
+Spring, summer, and fall - John Brown Farm is as close to the perfect picnic spot as you can get.
 Located five minutes outside of town, the site is both easy to get to and doesn't see near the foot traffic as more popular locations in town.
 The grounds boast walking trails, picnic tables aplenty, lots of room for young family members to run and play in, Adirondack chairs for couples to sit and take it all in, spectacular views from almost any angle, and as the home and burial site of famed abolitionist John Brown a provenance more Olympic size than the ski jumps that make a spectacular addition to the skyline.
-Before leaving we highly recommend touring the farm and gravesite, admission is $2 for adults, $1 for students, seniors and groups and children under 12 are free.

 Lake Stevens Toll House Picnic Area

 Tucked away behind the Whiteface Mountain Veterans Memorial Highway toll house, the Lake Stevens picnic area is all charm.
 While the mountain itself boasts many picnic areas, this one comes without the cost of admission and it's a little off the beaten path, is a bit quieter and more secluded - the perfect spot for a quiet lunch surrounded by lush foliage!
-While you're there go for a drive up the mountain - admission is included in Olympic passports (be sure to check the Whiteface Mountain website for seasonal status updates).
+While you're there go for a drive up the mountain - now open.
+Before you go, be sure to check the Whiteface Mountain website for seasonal status updates and social distancing regulations.

 Cascade Picnic Area

 When you're first plotting your trip from downstate to the Adirondacks, looking at the drive might seem daunting, but once you get on the road and realize just how scenic your drive is, it becomes a far more enjoyable prospect.
-After over a decade of guest service experience, I've never encountered a visitor to our little village that wouldn't do the drive again.
-I, myself, pull over to the side of the road for photo opportunities, despite knowing our valleys and mountains by rote.
-One of those spots is the magnificent Cascade Lakes.
-Route 73 skirts along the lake, opening up to magnificent vistas that are at once sweeping and cozy.
-If you're looking for a picnic spot that is both epic and intimate, look no further.
+One of the most popular spots for a picnic or paddle is the magnificent Cascade Lakes.
+Route 73 skirts along the lake, opening up to magnificent vistas.
+Due to this spot's popularity, plan on social distancing and wearing a mask.